jasonaaronwilson/c-armyknife-lib/src-doc/test.md

 A set of macros and inline functions to help write tests for the armyknife library (or your own tests).

+## @macro test_assert

+Evaluate the condition and fail the test if the result is false.

 ## @macro test_fail

 Immediately fail a test after printing a message (supplied the same